AuenKr/open-code.nvim/OPENCODE.md

-# Project: OpenCode Plugin
+# Project: Opencode Plugin

 ## Overview

-OpenCode Plugin provides seamless integration between the OpenCode AI assistant and Neovim.
-It enables direct communication with the OpenCode CLI from within the editor, context-aware interactions, and various utilities to enhance AI-assisted development within Neovim.
+Opencode Plugin provides seamless integration between the Opencode AI assistant and Neovim.
+It enables direct communication with the Opencode CLI from within the editor, context-aware interactions, and various utilities to enhance AI-assisted development within Neovim.

 ## Essential Commands